Debbie Taylor

 Key Research Interests

-Debbie is currently working towards a PhD in Cyber Security, researching sociolinguistics, psycholinguistics, and computational linguistics for sensitive data disclosures via conversational agents (chatbots).
-The overall aim of the research is to identify if chatbots can be trusted enough to support routine data collection tasks for health, mental health, and disabilities.
-The first study established that humans believe chatbots can, and should, exhibit a range of different human-like attributes, characteristics, and phrases.
-As part of the second study, data is being collected to identify if chatbots, using these requirements, are more successful at establishing trust, than a standard online form.
-If this is confirmed, the final study will evaluate the most effective linguistic approaches for maximising this trust, via chatbot interaction.
+Debbie is currently working towards a part time PhD in Cyber Security, researching sociolinguistics, psycholinguistics, and computational linguistics for sensitive data disclosures via conversational agents (chatbots).
+The overall aim of the research is to identify if chatbots can be trusted enough to support routine sensitive data collection tasks for initial mental health disclosures.
+The first study established that humans believe chatbots can, and should, exhibit a range of different human-like attributes, characteristics, and features.
+The second study evidenced that a bespoke chatbot, using these conversational requirements, was more successful at establishing trust, than standard online forms, especially for certain demographics such as age ranges 18-39 and people identifying as non-binary.
+The final study will evaluate the most effective linguistic approaches for maximising this trust, and identify if this collection tool can help mental health practioners develop a quicker and more holistic, relationship with their patients or aid in identifying treatment plans.

 Key Responsibilities